OPR-group-BNITM/vimop_database_update/README.md

 ## Build docker container

-Before running them, build a docker container with the script `docker_env/build_containers.sh`.
+Before running them, build a docker container with the script `build_containers.sh` in `docker_env`.

 ## Set versions and paths